com-pas/contributing/docs/GITHUB_ACTIONS.md

-# Github Actions
+# GitHub Actions
-Every repository within the CoMPAS Github organization need a default set of Github Actions.
+Every repository within the CoMPAS GitHub organization need a default set of GitHub Actions.
-[Github Actions](https://github.com/features/actions) are CI/CD steps within a Github Repository that you can configure.
+[GitHub Actions](https://github.com/features/actions) are CI/CD steps within a GitHub Repository that you can configure.
 This way, you can ensure that certain steps (like building) are always triggered on for example a commit push.

-Within CoMPAS, we define the following 'must have' Github Actions:
+Within CoMPAS, we define the following 'must have' GitHub Actions:
   - [Building](#building)
   - [REUSE check](#reuse-check)
   - [SonarCloud](#sonarcloud)